deepaklokare24/asset-classification-crew/csv_enricher/README.md

   - Run `python install_huggingface.py` again to ensure all models are downloaded
   - Check your system's CUDA configuration if you have a GPU
   - For CPU-only systems, no special configuration is needed
+  - For SSL certificate errors, use the offline installation method described above
 - If you see an error about missing `langchain-huggingface`, install it with:
   ```bash
   pip install langchain-huggingface